 Schools can model after courses already approved at another school using the "Model after another institution's course" feature on the A-G CMP.

 When modeling after another institution’s course, make edits to the course description as necessary to reflect how the course will be taught at your institution and meets current A-G subject requirements and submission requirements.

-Online course publishers and programs (e.g. local regional occupational programs, the College Board Advanced Placement Program, CSU Early Assessment Program) submit their own standardized courses to UC for review.
+Programs (e.g. the College Board Advanced Placement Program, CSU Early Assessment Program) submit their own standardized courses to UC for review.

-Students are not able to directly enroll in online course publisher or program courses to fulfill the A-G subject requirements.
-These courses are A-G approved for the program or online course publisher to sell or license their curriculum to be taught by teacher or administrator within the local high school or district.
+Students are not able to directly enroll in program courses to fulfill the A-G subject requirements.
+These courses are A-G approved for the program to sell or license their curriculum to be taught by teacher or administrator within the local high school or district.

-Program and online course publisher A-G reference lists can be found on the A-G Reference List website.
+Program A-G reference lists can be found on the A-G Reference List website.

-Starting February 1, 2020, schools will add online publisher courses to your A-G course list by certifying and self-reporting courses from UC-registered online course publishers.
+As of February 1, 2020, schools add online publisher courses to their A-G course lists by certifying and self-reporting courses from UC-registered online course publishers.
 More information about certifying and self-reporting courses can be found in the summary of the updated online course policy.